unstoppabledomains/dev-docs/reseller/reseller-integration-guides/mint-free-domains.md

 ## Considerations

-The following considerations apply to the free domain claiming:
+The following considerations apply to the free domain minting:

 * The Reseller ID will be allowed to provide specified TLD's for free.
-* If the Reseller ID doesn't have allowance to provide free domains, then users will not be permitted to claim free domains.
+* If the Reseller ID doesn't have allowance to provide free domains, then users will not be permitted to mint free domains.
 * If the wallet or email already has a free domain, then a second free domain is not permitted.

 :::success Congratulations!
-You just configured your Reseller account to claim free domains.
+You just configured your Reseller account to mint free domains.
 :::